 Applicants are urged to begin the admissions process well in advance.
 Students may take courses at more than one campus.

-Student records are inactivated after a period of three consecutive semesters where no registration activity has occurred.
-Students with an inactive status must reapply online for admission to the College.
+Student records are deactivated after a period of three consecutive semesters in which no registration activity has occurred.
+Students with an inactive status must reapply for admission to the College.

 Tri-C is supported by Cuyahoga County taxpayers and assisted by the State of Ohio.
-Students who are not Cuyahoga County residents pay out-of-county or out-of-state tuition.
-A student’s official residency status is determined at the point of admission according to the residency policies of the State of Ohio, the Ohio Department of Higher Education, and the Tri-C Board of Trustees.
+Students who reside outside of Cuyahoga County or Ohio pay out-of-county or out-of-state tuition.
+A student’s official residency status is determined at the point of admission according to the residency policies of Ohio, the Ohio Department of Higher Education and the Tri-C Board of Trustees.
 A change to a Cuyahoga County address does not constitute an automatic change to in-county residency for tuition purposes.
-It is the student’s responsibility to request a change of residency status by submitting a Petition for Change of Residency Status and providing supporting documentation to the Enrollment Center by the Friday prior to the student’s first class in order for the change to be effective for that semester.
+It is the student’s responsibility to request a change of residency status by submitting a Petition for Change of Residency Status and providing supporting documentation to the Enrollment Center by the end of the 100% refund period for each term in order for the change to be effective for that semester.

-To see if you qualify for a change of residency, visit www.tri-c.edu/residency or any campus Enrollment Center.
+To see if you qualify for a change of residency, visit tri-c.edu/residency or any campus Enrollment Center.

-All male U.S. citizens (and those with a permanent resident card) between the age of 18 and 25 are required to register with Selective Service to qualify for in-county or in-state tuition rates and to be eligible for financial aid.
-The admission application requires a Selective Service Registration number or reason for exemption.
+All male U.S. citizens (and those with a permanent resident card) between the ages of 18 and 25 are required to register with Selective Service to qualify for in-county or in-state tuition rates and to be eligible for financial aid.
+The admission application requires a Selective Service registration number or reason for exemption.
 In accordance with the Defense Department Authorization Act (Pub.
-L. 97-252) and Ohio Revised Code §3345.32, any student who is required to register with the Selective Service and fails to do so will be ineligible for federal and State of Ohio student financial aid funds.
-Contact the Enrollment Center or Student Financial Aid & Scholarships office at any campus for further information.
+L. 97-252) and Ohio Revised Code §3345.32, any student who is required to register with the Selective Service and fails to do so will be ineligible for federal and Ohio student financial aid funds.
+Contact the Enrollment Center at any campus for further information.

-U.S. immigration laws impose a variety of requirements or restrictions on college enrollment.
-If you already have or are applying for the status of an F-1 non-immigrant student, you must consult with a Special Student Services Coordinator before applying and registering for classes.
-F-1 students with an FORM I-20 from Tri-C must successfully complete a minimum of 12 credits per semester in order to maintain status.
-Nine of the 12 credits must be taken as traditional seat-based (in-person) or blended learning (in-person/online) classes; the remaining 3 credits may be taken via distance learning, which includes online, independent-learning, and cable college.
-A Special Student Services Coordinator is available at each of the campuses to address deadlines for F-1 international student admission and for other F-1 information.
+U.S. immigration laws have a variety of requirements regarding college enrollment.
+If you have or will be applying for F-1 non-immigrant student status, you must consult with a Special Student Services coordinator before applying and registering for classes.
+F-1 applicants are not permitted to apply for admission online.
+F-1 students with a Form I-20 from Tri-C must successfully complete a minimum of 12 credits per semester in order to maintain status.
+Nine of the 12 credits must be taken as traditional seat-based (in-person) or blended learning (in-person/online) classes; the remaining three credits may be taken via distance learning, which includes online, independent learning and cable college.
+A Special Student Services coordinator is available at each of the campuses to address deadlines for F-1 international student admission and for other F-1 information.

-For information that involves maintaining your visa status, such as work permission, authorized withdrawals, transfers, and program extensions, visit www.tri-c.edu/get-started/international-students or see the Special Student Services Coordinator at the campus listed on your I-20:
+For information that involves maintaining your visa status, such as work permission, authorized withdrawals, transfers and program extensions, visit tri-c.edu/get-started/international-students or see the Special Student Services coordinator at the campus listed on your I-20: